 Above all, customer success is about proactivity.
 Traditional customer service and satisfaction business models are reactive.
 A customer has a problem, and you take steps to make them happy.
 While ensuring customer satisfaction is still an important goal for any company, the subscription model of SaaS companies means that customers are not tied to your product.
 If it doesn’t deliver, customers can decide not to renew.
-So, you have to be prepared to sell your customers on continued use of your product every month, instead of annually or less frequently.
+So, you have to be prepared to sell your customers on continued use of your software every month, instead of annually or less frequently.
 Customer success is one way to ensure that your customers will happily remain subscribers.
 It is an ongoing process that can involve many factors depending on your product and your customers’ needs.
-However, there are a few key focus areas.
-Here are five of the most essential:
+Here are the 5 key aspects of customer success that are most essential:

 To know your customers’ goals, their progress, and their use of your product, you have to enable open lines of communication.
 Proactive communication is crucial to customer success management.
 Keeping in contact with customers through a well-managed process that encourages a partnership with your company as a trusted source of solutions for the customer’s needs.

 Clear lines of communication help reduce frustration and highlight product areas that might hinder customer success.
 Communication also helps hedge against cancellation, since it brings issues to the surface that otherwise might go unanswered.
 Unhappy customers often don’t complain — they just move on to a competitor.
 It’s not that customers demand perfection; they simply want their issues to be minimal and quickly resolved.
 According to a study by the Harvard Business Review, dissatisfied customers that received proactive communication were willing to buy again, even if their issue was not fully resolved.
 With open discussion as part of a proactive customer relationship, you increase opportunities to achieve greater customer success.